Matthew Gagnon: Maine Policy Institute

-In August 2014, Gagnon was named the new chief executive officer of the Maine Heritage Policy Center, which later changed its name to the Maine Policy Institute.
-Founded in 2002, the Maine Policy Institute is a free-market think tank that advocates for fiscally conservative policies in Maine.
+In August 2014, Gagnon was named the new chief executive officer of the Maine Heritage Policy Center, which later changed its name to the Maine Policy Institute (MPI).
+Founded in 2002, MPI is a free-market think tank that advocates for fiscally conservative policies in Maine.
 It is a member of the State Policy Network.

-Personal
+Personal life

 Gagnon is married to Erin Gagnon, a teacher, with whom he has five children.
 In 2013, he was involved in a serious car accident, which broke his back, requiring him to have spinal fusion surgery to repair the damage.